How to claim working and child tax credits

 You’ll need to make a joint claim for tax credits if you’re married, in a civil partnership or living with your partner.

-HMRC looks at both you and your partner’s income to make a decision about your claim, so you’ll need to put your partner’s details on the form as well as your own.
+HMRC looks at both you and your partner’s income to make a decision about your claim, so you’ll need to give your partner’s details as well as your own.

 Making a joint claim affects how much you’ll get.
-If you don't get this part of the form right, for example if you make a claim as a single person when actually you're part of a couple, HMRC might ask you to pay back tax credits in the future.
+If you don't give the correct information, for example if you make a claim as a single person when actually you're part of a couple, HMRC might ask you to pay back tax credits in the future.

 Call the tax credits helpline or contact your nearest Citizens Advice if you’re not sure whether you need to make a joint claim.